Kremer stymies Yankees in MLB debut for Orioles in 5-1 win

 Yankees: SS Gleyber Torres was held from the starting lineup, as planned, after returning from the injured list Saturday.
 He grounded out as a pinch-hitter with runners at the corners and two outs in the seventh.

 Orioles: SS José Iglesias spent time on the IL with a strained left quad, and just because he’s back doesn’t mean the pain is gone.
-“This is something we’re going to manage over the course of the year,” manager Brandon Hyde said.
+“This is something we’re going to manage over the course of the year,” Hyde said.
 “I give him a ton of credit for playing with something that’s bothering him.” … INF Renato Núñez (hamstring) did not play.
 “He’s day to day right now.
 We’ve got about 20 guys who are day to day,” Hyde said.

 UP NEXT